-The Group's investment properties represent 44% of the Group's total assets as at 31 December 2016.
+The Group's investment properties represent 43% of the Group's total assets as at 31 December 2017.
 These investment properties are accounted using the cost model.
-The carrying value of the investment properties is significant to our audit due to the judgmental nature of their impairment assessment.
+The carrying value of the investment properties is significant to our audit due to the judgemental nature of their impairment assessment.
 This assessment is complex and highly dependent on a range of estimates made by directors as well as the external valuation experts engaged by directors.
 The most significant judgements and estimates affecting the valuations are comparable market transactions, net rental income, rate of return which reflects the tenure and quality of the investment.
+The Group uses external valuation experts to support its determination of the individual fair value of the investment properties once every three years while directors' valuations are carried out annually.